swiftlang/swift-foundation/Distributions.md

 ## Caveats when using swift-foundation as a package

-Although Foundation is available as a Swift package and you _can_ declare a dependency on [swift-foundation][] to use it, doing so is not generally recommended because it has several downsides:
+Although Foundation is available as a Swift package and you _can_ declare a dependency on [swift-foundation][] during development, it is not suitable for use in a package or app that you intend to ship.
+Doing so has several
+downsides:

 * **It requires building Foundation and its dependencies from source.** This significantly increases your build time.